pt-icp-hub/ICP-AI-Hackathon-OnChain-Motoko/README.md

 ---

+## 🔍 Going Further: Using LLM Canister as a Tooling Agent

+For those interested in building specialized AI agents on the Internet Computer, check out the **ICP Lookup Agent**, an example of using the LLM Canister for specific tasks like looking up ICP balances.
+This project showcases how to structure an AI agent to specialize in a particular function.

+This is where you can unleash your creativity, imagining different tools that AI could use.
+Whether it’s financial data retrieval, smart contract interactions, or other domain-specific utilities, the possibilities are endless!

+🔗 **Check out the example here:** [ICP Lookup Agent Motoko](https://github.com/dfinity/llm/tree/main/examples/icp-lookup-agent-motoko)

+---

 ## 🤝 Contributing

 We welcome contributions!
 Feel free to open issues or pull requests to improve this template.
 Join the [IC Developer Community](https://forum.dfinity.org/) for discussions, updates, and collaboration.